dummy-ilh/MINE/Regression/LR/Ch14_Model_Selection.md

 **In plain words:** the full model has one more parameter, which costs it 2 extra "penalty points" compared to the reduced model.
 But its fit is *so* much better (SSE of 2.4 vs. 17.1) that the accuracy term swings massively in its favor — dropping AIC from 6.15 down to -3.67, a shift of nearly 10.8 points, which utterly dwarfs the mere 2-point complexity penalty being paid.
 The full model wins comfortably, not by a hair.

+**Real-world example of how AIC differences are read in practice:** AIC is commonly used to compare several candidate time-series forecasting models (say, different combinations of lag terms).
+A common rule of thumb: an AIC difference under 2 means the models are essentially indistinguishable in quality (either is defensible); a difference of 4–7 means meaningfully weaker support for the higher-AIC model; a difference over 10 means the higher-AIC model is essentially ruled out.
+Our example's gap of 7.8 falls solidly in "meaningfully weaker support for the reduced model" territory.

 ---

 ## 14.4 BIC (Bayesian Information Criterion)